Stalking child molesters

 Undercover FBI agents spend most of their time in chat rooms, newsgroups, Internet relay chat (IRC)

 channels and file servers.
-They usually don't surf the Net hunting targets but instead, enter an online
+They usually don't surf the Net hunting targets but instead, enter an online area following a tip from a user, service provider, or because of a group's title.

 The two main crimes agents arrest suspects for in child sexual exploitation cases are trading